Affinity Dog Training

 We teach dogs by the way they learn

 Studies have shown that the most effective way to teach a dog is with fun, repetition and rewards.
 We use games to teach tricks or commands … often dogs don’t realise they’re learning as they’re enjoying themselves; owners say that the games are fun and helpful, and useful for learning new ways to interact with their dog.
+Studies have found that dogs taught who are taught to process their emotions appropriately and think for themselves are able to make the right decisions.

 We encourage good communication so problem moments are avoided.
 Owners say this is invaluably useful in many situations- like when when the doorbell goes as they are preparing or eating a meal and especially when they are out and about.